markschl/uvsnake/test/R_example/example.md

 ones had a very low relative concentration in the mix and were thus not detected at the given sequencing depth.
-In theory, it would be possible to find more OTUs by lowering the value of `minsize` from the current value of `3`, at the expense of obtaining artefact OTUs.The sequence similarity (`ident`) was always 100%, which is optimal.
+In theory, it would be possible to find more OTUs by lowering the value of `minsize` from the current value of `3`, at the expense of obtaining artefact OTUs.
+The sequence similarity (`ident`) was always 100%, which is optimal.

 ## Taxonomy

-Part of the isolates were assigned at the genus and species levels at a bootstrap threshold of 0.7, and those names are correct in most cases.
+Part of the isolates were assigned at the genus and species levels at a bootstrap threshold of 0.7, and those names seem mostly correct.

 ``` r
 otus <- as(tax_table(physeq), "matrix")